oracle/node-oracledb/doc/api.md

   });
 ```

-Given the creation of `TESTPROC` as:
+Given the creation of `TESTPROC` using:

 ```sql
 CREATE OR REPLACE PROCEDURE testproc (